William Dee Calhoun (August 3, 1934 December 7, 1989) was an American professional wrestler, who used the professional name Haystacks Calhoun.

 He was a 1x WWE World Tag Team Champion with Tony Garea, a 1x NWA Tri-State (Mid-South) United States Tag Team Champion with Jack Brisco, and a 2x NWA Canadian (Vancouver) Tag Team Champion with Don Leo Jonathan.
 In 2017, he was posthumously inducted into the WWE Hall of Fame as a member of their Legacy wing.

 - Acrofatic: In a sense.
 He didn't do moonsaults or cartwheels, but in a time where every big man's gimmick was to basically stand there and let guys run into them, he chose to actually utilize real wrestling moves into his moveset.

 - Belly Flop Crushing: Like most super-heavyweights, used the big splash as his Finishing Move.

 - Big Fun: He became a beloved attraction for his honor and friendliness, as well as for his surprising athleticism considering he was 600lbs.

-- Big Guy, Little Guy/Fat and Skinny: Played straight with most of his partners.
+- Big Guy, Little Guy: Played straight with most of his partners, with him being obviously the "big guy".
 Averted when he teamed with the 600 lbs.
 Man Mountain Mike.

-- The Giant: 640 pounds, even Sammartino had trouble slamming him.
-Besides the immovability part of the gimmick though he was pretty versatile.
+- The Giant: 640 pounds, even Bruno Sammartino had trouble slamming him.
+Besides the immovability part of the gimmick though, he was pretty versatile.